evanofslack/bambulab-exporter/README.md

 ```bash
 curl -X GET https://api.bambulab.com/v1/iot-service/api/user/project -H "Authorization: Bearer YOUR_TOKEN_HERE"
 ```
-This will return a number, where your user-id is just the prefix `u_` before the number.
+In the returned json, look for `user_id` entry which is a number, then your user-id is just the prefix `u_` followed by that number.

 #### Container